Skip to content

 04 matka Vitali kopioi

-Elias Lönnrot was doubtless the most ardent traveler in Kainuu in his day.
-If for no other reason, he travelled because his work required it.
+Elias Lönnrot was undoubtedly one of the most active travelers in Kainuu during his lifetime, largely because his professional duties required it.

-For two decades - from the beginning of 1833 to the end of 1853 - he worked as district physician of Kajaani, with responsibility for all of Kainuu.
-His inspections and vaccinations brought him to every village in the region.
+For two decades, from early 1833 until the end of 1853, he served as district physician in Kajaani, responsible for the entire Kainuu region.
+His inspection tours and vaccination campaigns took him to nearly every village in the area.

-It has long been thought that Hövelö, in Paltaniemi, was where the manuscript of the Kalevala was actually created.
-Lönnrot did work on the manuscript there; in fact, it was his home for those months in 1834 when the Kalevala took shape.
+It has often been suggested that Hövelö in Paltaniemi was the birthplace of the Kalevala manuscript.
+Lönnrot did indeed work there, and it was his residence during the crucial months of 1834 when the epic began to take shape.

 01 Vitali Johdanto kopioi